Msiusko/Msiusko/README.md

 - 💻 Working as a Web3 fixer > helping web3-companies mature from the chaos state (using marketing, BD and operations toolkit).
 - 🌱 I’m Curing surveillance capitalism 💨 (after 10 years of attention economy delivery serving from Coca-Cola to Mastercard)
 - 📫 How to reach me: [Telegram](https://t.me/svyaznoy911) or [Twitter DMs](https://twitter.com/nicksvyaznoy)!
-- ⚡ Art-centric: Karagarga & Soulseek user; art cinema addict from Teshigahara to Amos Vogel; The Wire magazine subscriber.
+- ⚡ Art-centric: Karagarga & Soulseek user; art cinema addict from Teshigahara to Amos Vogel; The Wire magazine subscriber; used to be a DJ, run a label, host radio-shows, work as a TimeOut music editor & so on.

 **I believe that there's no decentralisation without an inclusion & diversity.**